StaffanHynge/Music-Maker/README.md

 I used these libraries, frameworks and databases for this project

-- Cloudinary - to store static files
+- Cloudinary
-- Dbdiagram  - used for the database schema diagram
-- GitHub - was used as a remote repository to store project code
+- GitHub
-- Django AllAuth  - was used for user authentication
+- Django AllAuth
-- Pillow  - was used for image processing and validation
+- Pillow
-- Psycopg2  - was used as a PostgreSQL database adapter for Python
+- Psycopg2
-- PostgreSQL - deployed project uses a PostgreSQL database
+- PostgreSQL

 ## Validation